XertroV/tm-mlfeed-race-data/README.md

 Currently exposed data:
 * Sorted Player data
-  * For each player: LatestCPTime, CPCount, Cached Previous CP Times, Spawn Status, Best Time, Best CP Times
+  * For each player: LatestCPTime, CPCount, Cached Previous CP Times, Spawn Status, Best Time, Best CP Times, Time Lost to Respawns (in total and per CP), NbRespawns
+  * Sort methods
+    * `TimeAttack`: sort by best time
-  * Sort methods: TimeAttack (sort by best time), Race (sorted by race leader)
+    * `Race`: sorted by race leader
+    * `Race_Respawns`: sorted by race leader, but updates ranking immediately when a player respawns to account for time-loss
 * Knockout data (for COTD / KO)
   * Per-Player Alive and DNF status
   * Total Rounds, Current Round, Alive Players, Number of KOs This Round, Next KO Milestone, Number of Players (originally)